SysCV/qdtrack/docs/GET_STARTED.md

 To organize the annotations for training and inference, we implement a [dataset API](../qdtrack/datasets/parsers/coco_video_parser.py) that is similiar to COCO-style.

-After downloaded the annotations, please transform the offical annotation files to CocoVID style with the provided [scripts](../tools/convert_datasets).
+After downloaded the annotations, please transform the offical annotation files to CocoVID style as follows.

 First, uncompress the downloaded annotation file and you will obtain a folder named `bdd100k`.